Are lawnmower blade bolts reverse-thread? -Yes, on some models, they are!

 Considering there are blades with a reverse thread bolt and blades with a regular bolt, you need to know the proper direction of the shaft prior to unscrewing any bolts and replacing blades.

-Most blades of lawnmowers do rotate clockwise or counterclockwise when seen from below and their cutting edge is on the right side.
-When you’re not sure how the mower blade rotates, see the discharge chute position-if it’s on the right side and angled back, it’s a clockwise blade.
+Most lawnmower blades rotate clockwise or counterclockwise when seen from below, and their cutting edge is on the right side.
+When you’re not sure how the mower blade rotates, see the discharge chute position—if it’s on the right side and angled back, it’s a clockwise blade.

 Prior to the unscrewing, tip the mower on the side with the engine’s air cleaner upward and keep the blade blocked with a wood piece to prevent it from turning while working.
 Don’t forget to keep the bolt in a safe place so that it’s there when you need to set it back!